info-beamer/package-sdk/ib-shell/README.md

 Like SSH, but without key management and the need to configure anything on your devices.
 And you can connect to them from anywhere.

-On Ubuntu you might have to install the package `python-websocket`.
+On Ubuntu you might have to install the package `python-websocket` and `python-requests`.

 Then just set the environment variable `API_KEY` to your [info-beamer hosted API key](https://info-beamer.com/acount) and start